 Creditors of the PRC Domestic Entities and the PRC Domestic Entities' subsidiaries have no recourse to the general credit of their respective primary beneficiary.
 The amounts of liabilities of the PRC Domestic Entities and the PRC Domestic Entities' subsidiaries have been parenthetically presented on the consolidated balance sheets.
-The PRC Domestic Entities held certain registered copyrights, trademarks and registered domain names, including the official website www.fang.com, which are used for the Group's business operations.
-All of these revenue-producing assets were internally developed, for which the Group did not incur significant development costs.
+The PRC Domestic Entities held certain registered copyrights, trademarks and registered domain names, which are used for the Company's business operations.
+All of these revenue-producing assets were internally developed, for which the Company did not incur significant development costs.
 There were no assets of the PRC Domestic Entities and the PRC Domestic Entities' subsidiaries that can only be used to settle their own obligations.
 The WOFEs have not provided any financial support that they were not previously contractually required to provide to the PRC Domestic Entities and the PRC Domestic Entities' subsidiaries during the years presented.